R-Squared-Project/R-Squared-js/README.md

-# RevPopJS (revpopjs)
+# R-Squared-js (rsquared-js)

-Pure JavaScript RevPop library for node.js and browsers.
+Pure JavaScript R-Squared library for node.js and browsers.
 Can be used to construct, sign and broadcast transactions in JavaScript, and to easily obtain data from the blockchain via public apis.

 ## Setup

 This library can be obtained through npm:

 ```
-npm install @revolutionpopuli/revpopjs
+npm install @r-squared/rsquared-js
 ```

 ## Usage